 - Paddle: Paddles come in all shapes and sizes and can be made from various materials.
 They can deliver a sharper, more intense sensation than hands, but they can also be more forgiving because they distribute the impact over a larger area.

 - Whip: Whips can deliver a very intense sensation but require a lot of skill and practice.
-You should only use whips if you’re extremely comfortable because gauging the pressure and pain can be difficult.
+You should only use whips if you’re extremely comfortable with flogging because gauging the pressure and pain can be difficult.

 - Crop: Similar to a whip, a crop can deliver a very intense sensation, but it's a bit shorter and easier to control.
 If you’re just starting to experiment with implements, crops can be the bridge between paddles and whips.
 You can think of them as trainer whips!